 rsync --list-only firstname.lastname@example.org:zones/foobar/

-For reference or verification purposes, the SSH fingerprint for rsync.keycdn.com corresponds to:
+For verification purposes, the SSH fingerprint for rsync.keycdn.com corresponds to:

 How Data Gets Deployed via a Push Zone